Pittsburgh man charged with kidnapping after leading police on chase in U-Haul

 According to Albert, the police chase involving the U-Haul began shortly thereafter.

-During the altercation, the female who allegedly fled the U-Haul was kept safely in a storage room in the back of the store, according to Albert.
+During the altercation, the female who allegedly fled the U-Haul was kept safely in a storage room in the back of the store, Albert said.

 “Police took her to get medical attention,” Albert said.